 Experts have asserted that culture has two components: the observable and the unobservable [285].
 The observable include language, customs, and specific practices, while the unobservable include beliefs, norms, and value systems.
-The unobservable also includes the symbolic nature of culture and meaning making [440].

 Some experts argue it is also necessary to understand epistemological bases of groups' knowledge when defining culture [191].
 In other words, it is important to ask: what is knowledge and where is it derived from?
 For example, some cultural groups' beliefs or knowledge about health and mental health are derived from shamanistic traditions or religious orientations, such as Buddhism or Taoism.
 This knowledge is therefore rooted in cultural beliefs, which dictate behaviors [191].
 Therefore, culture is deeply tied to epistemology.